Ion Coulomb crystals: an exotic form of condensed matter

-This equation assumes that the field dynamics is determined by the Landau potential Eq.~\eqref{eq:GinzburgLandau:0} (with $V_0$ given by Eq.\ \eqref{eq:V0}) and includes the dissipative dynamics of laser cooling, with damping at rate $\eta$ and the corresponding Langevin force $\varepsilon(t)$ (recall: $\langle \varepsilon(t)\rangle=0$ and $\langle \varepsilon(t)\varepsilon(t')\rangle=(2\eta k_\mathrm{B}T/m)\delta(t-t')$ where $T$ is the stationary temperature of Doppler cooling \cite{Stenholm:1986,Morigi:2001a}).
-The first two terms on the left-hand side describe a wave-like propagation with velocity $v(x)$, which is position dependent when the chain's charge distribution is inhomogeneous (see e.g.\ Eq.\ \eqref{Jacobi}).
-For a sufficiently long chain one can define a position-dependent critical trap frequency $\nu_t^{(c)}(x)$, at which the chain becomes locally unstable: In a linear Paul trap, at the center the functional is maximum and takes the value $\nu_t^{(c)}(0)=\nu_t^{(c)}$ (see Sec.\ \ref{sec:linear-zigzag}), while it decreases with the distance $|x|$ from the center.
-The parameter $\delta(x,t)\approx \nu_t(t)^2-\nu_t^{(c)}(x)^2$ gives the amplitude of the local force in the harmonic approximation while term $2\mathcal A\psi^3$ is the force in next order, see Eq.\ \eqref{eq:V0}.
+On the right-hand side, $\eta$ is the damping rate and $\varepsilon(t)$ is the Langevin force (recall: $\langle \varepsilon(t)\rangle=0$ and $\langle \varepsilon(t)\varepsilon(t')\rangle=(2\eta k_\mathrm{B}T/m)\delta(t-t')$ where $T$ is the stationary temperature of Doppler cooling \cite{Stenholm:1986,Morigi:2001a}).
+The equation of motion on the left-hand side was obtained by taking the continuous limit of Eq.~\eqref{eq:GinzburgLandau:0} with $V_0$ given by Eq.\ \eqref{eq:V0}.
+Here, the first two terms describe a wave-like propagation with velocity $v(x)$, which is position dependent when the chain's charge distribution is inhomogeneous (see e.g.\ Eq.\ \eqref{Jacobi}).
+The parameter $\delta(x,t)\approx \nu_t(t)^2-\nu_t^{(c)}(x)^2$ gives the amplitude of the local force in the harmonic approximation, where $\nu_t^{(c)}(x)$ is a position-dependent critical trap frequency, at which the chain becomes locally unstable \footnote{For a chain in a linear Paul trap, at the center the functional $\nu_t^{(c)}(x)$ is maximum and takes the value $\nu_t^{(c)}(0)=\nu_t^{(c)}$ (see Sec.\ \ref{sec:linear-zigzag}), while it decreases with the distance $|x|$ from the chain's center.}.
+The term $2\mathcal A\psi^3$ is the force in next order, see Eq.\ \eqref{eq:V0}.